-- iii.
-A conditional use is approved the City Council in accordance with the provisions of Section 29-6.4 of this Code. - 3.
-"Tier 3" short-term rental. - Shall be a permitted use in zoning districts M-N, M-C, and MDT and shall be a conditional use in zoning district M-OF provided the following criteria are met: - The dwelling unit is not the a principal or secondary residence of the owner of record or the dwelling unit is made available for occupancy by transient guests for a period greater than 120 days per in a calendar year; and - ii.
+- 3. "Tier 3" short-term rental. - i.
+Shall be a permitted use in zoning districts M-N, M-C, and MDT and shall be a conditional use in zoning district M-OF provided the following criteria are met: - The dwelling unit is not the principal or secondary residence of the owner of record; or - ii.
+The dwelling unit is made available for occupancy by transient guests for a period greater than 120 calendar days per year; and - iii.
 A conditional use, where required, has been approved by City Council in accordance with Section 29-6.4 of this Code. - B. Supplemental use-specific standards.
 The following standards shall be applicable to all short-term rentals regardless of their "tier" of designation. - Registration and Licensure.
 The property owner shall register the short-term rental with the City prior to being granted a certificate of compliance.
-Such registration shall follow the provisions of Chapter 22 (Rental Conversation Law) of the City Code, shall be submitted on forms provided by the City, and shall grant the City the right to inspect the dwelling unit for compliance with the all applicable codes.
-(Applicable to Tier 1-3; less stringent with Tier 1.
-Approved 7-0) - Limits on Licensure, A maximum of one (1) short-term rental certificate may be issued per owner as defined herein. - 3.
-Proof of ownership.
-Concurrent with submission of registration forms, provided by the City, the property owner shall submit an affidavit affirming the following: - i.
-The dwelling unit to be used as a short-term rental is under the applicant's ownership, - ii.
-Whether the dwelling is the applicant's principal or secondary residence (as defined in Section 29-1.11 of this Chapter 29), or is solely an investment property, - iii.
-The total number of days annually that the dwelling is to be used as a short-term rental, and
+Such registration shall follow the provisions of Chapter 22 (Rental Conversation Law) of the City Code, shall be submitted on forms provided by the City, and shall grant the City the right to inspect the dwelling unit for compliance with the all applicable codes. - 2.
+Limits on Licensure.
+A maximum of one (1) short-term rental certificate may be issued per owner as defined herein. - Proof of ownership.
+Concurrent with submission of registration forms, provided by the City, the property owner shall submit an affidavit affirming the following: - The dwelling unit to be used as a short-term rental is under the applicant's ownership, - Whether the dwelling is the applicant's principal or secondary residence (as defined in Section 29-1.11 of this Chapter 29), or is solely an investment property, - iii.
+The total number of days annually that the dwelling is to be used as a short-term rental, and - iv.
+The name, address, and contact number of a designated agent residing within 20 miles of the City of Columbia and accessible 24 hours per day, seven (7) days a week who shall assume full responsibility for addressing matters arising with the operation or use of the dwelling unit in the absence of the owner.